ShubhankitCodes/Testing/llm/README.md

 ## Why it matters

-This is the hardest technical role and it is load-bearing.
 A later experiment depends entirely on being able to see the model's per-token confidence numbers (logprobs).
 If those are not exposed and logged, that experiment is impossible.
 This is exactly why we serve an open model ourselves instead of using a closed API — closed APIs do not reveal these numbers.